 Understanding customer intent goes hand-in-hand with understanding the pain points that have driven them to your website in the first place.
 By strategizing your content marketing to focus on these specific pain points, utilizing blogs and learning resource pages, you can capture customer intent before they realize yours is the solution they need.

 For example, if your brand offers a kitchen fitting service you can create content targeting first-time homeowners with a checklist of things they need to consider when renovating a kitchen.
 This will help you pre-emptively capture customers interested in finding out more about your service.
 You can then guide them through your customer journey and lead them to the point of conversion.

 How to use customer intent in your marketing automation?

-Targeting intent-filled micro-moments can produce a significant rise in revenue.
-There are several scenarios where you can use customer intent to trigger timely, relevant, and personalized marketing messages.
+Targeting intent-filled micro-moments increases revenue.
+There are several scenarios where customer intent can trigger timely, relevant, and personalized marketing messages.

 Abandoned browse and cart abandonment emails

 Active carts or high-intent page visits demonstrate clear intent.
 To turn this intent into conversions you need to build abandoned cart or abandoned browse programs.
 Our Global benchmark report shows that acting quickly can make a big difference – 45% of abandoned carts are recovered within 2 hours.
 So, it’s important to re-engage your customers quickly and guide them back to your site to boost the likelihood of securing a sale.